Tori-coder/Project-2/README.md

 ## CREDITS

-- Quiz designed with reference to the Love Maths walkthrough project by Code Institute
+- Quiz designed with limited reference to the Love Maths walkthrough project by Code Institute
 - Favicon generated using [favicon.io](https://favicon.io/) using an image taken from [istock](https://www.istockphoto.com/)
 - Model image of live website on different devices generated at [techsini.com](https://techsini.com/multi-mockup/index.php)
 - Images converted using [cloudconvert.com](https://cloudconvert.com/webp-converter)